routines/routines/README.md

 ### Building
 1. Clone this repo: `git clone git@github.com:jspipe/jspipe.git`
-2. Install Grunt if necessary: `npm install -g grunt`
-3. Install dev dependencies: `sh init.sh`
+2. Install dev dependencies: `sh init.sh`
 3. Build: `grunt build`

 Both ES5 and ES6 builds are produced (in the /dist-es5 and /dist-es6 directories respectively) and for each the build output includes modules in the AMD, CommonJS, and module pattern formats.